szilard/talks-main/README.md

 Best practices for using machine learning in businesses have been discused in my keynote to the Budapest BI & Analytics Forum conference in Nov 2018.
 That talk has not been recorded, but I gave a "replay" of it in the Use cases seminar for the MS in Business Analytics at CEU (University) in May 2019, [video here](https://www.youtube.com/watch?v=HSr1CpZdOXU&t=36m58s).

-In addition, I walked through the whole workflow for developing machine learning models and deploying them in production in a talk at the LA Data Science/Machine Learning meetup in May 2017, [video here](https://www.youtube.com/watch?v=2BTl2maXvFk&t=17m15s).
+In addition, I walked through the whole workflow for developing machine learning models and deploying them in production in a talk at the Los Angeles Data Science/Machine Learning meetup in May 2017, [video here](https://www.youtube.com/watch?v=2BTl2maXvFk&t=17m15s).